mochidev/MDSpreadViewDemo/README.md

 Purpose
 -------

-MDSpreadView is a rewrite of `UIKit`'s `UITableView` that allows for the display of columns and column headers as well as rows.
-This repository serves to demonstrate and test the MDSectionedTableView class.
+`MDSpreadView` is a rewrite of `UIKit`'s `UITableView` that allows for the display of columns and column headers as well as rows.
+This repository serves to demonstrate and test the `MDSpreadView` class.
 Please visit the [MDSpreadView](https://github.com/mochidev/MDSpreadView) repository for the actual code :)